Updated December 21, 2021

 As of right now my main takeaway is how disruptive BST groups are to the clothing market.
 They compete toe-to-toe with retailers that sell their goods brand new.
 They’re shaping what we buy, and how much of it we buy.

-After doing this second analysis of clothing re-sale prices to see which brands and which garments hold their value the best, I’ve reached two conclusions.
+After doing this second analysis of clothing re-sale prices to see which brands and which garments hold their value the best, I’ve reached three conclusions.

 My Three Takeaways from Buying, Selling, and Trading New and Used Kids’ Clothing